-Teaching children can be difficult, especially when teaching special children; this can add a new set of challenges.
-To help you know a little more about your life as a Special Education Teaching Assistant, here is an example of what your day could be like!
+Teaching children can be difficult – especially when teaching special children – this can add an entirely new set of challenges.
+To help you understand a little bit more about your life as a Special Education Teaching Assistant, below is a snippet of what your day could look like!

 Preparing for School

-Typically, your day will begin after you’ve crawled out of bed, got dressed and ready for the day, ate breakfast and headed to the school.
-Teachers need to get to the school early so they can prepare the classroom (write objectives on the board, set up activities and others) and review the lesson plans for the day.
+Typically, your day will begin after you’ve crawled out of bed, gotten dressed, eaten breakfast, and headed to the school.
+Teachers need to get to the school early so they can prepare the classroom (write objectives on the board, set up activities, etc.) and review the lesson plan for the day.

 The following class periods should be much of the same.
 However, as you progress through the day, the children might be more restless or chatty.
 This makes your tasks a little more difficult because you’ll also need to help keep the children calm and focused.
 If the circumstances require it, you and the teacher might talk to the children about the proper and respectful ways to act in the classroom.